fentosc/starter-hugo-academic/content/publication/lf2022/index.md

 publication: "IDB Working Paper Series, No. IDB-WP-01087"
 publication_short: "IDB Working Paper Series"

-abstract: This note focuses on some features of Mexico
+abstract: This note focuses on some features of Mexico's labor market that, in our view, are crucial to understand the effects of NAFTA-USMCA on wage in Mexico.

 # Summary.
 An optional shortened abstract.
 summary: This note focuses on some features of Mexico's labor market that, in our view, are crucial to understand the effects of NAFTA-USMCA on wage in Mexico.